ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

 ### Install and Configure Remaining Linux Mint Packages

-1. Perform any GUI customizations to *ashish's* desktop that you wish.
+1. Perform any GUI customizations to *johndoe's* desktop that you wish.
 1. Before installing the remaining packages, update the package database:

         $ sudo apt-get update